Kristin E. Bonnie, Associate Professor of Psychology (*on sabbatical 2014-15*)

 B.S., Michigan State University; M.A., Ph.D., University of Chicago

 Suzanne's teaching interests include life-span developmental psychology, child development, psychology of women, applied developmental psychology (e.g., pediatric psychology and developmental psychopathology), and research methods.
 Her research interests focus on parent-child relationships, and she is involved in a number of projects investigating emotional development (e.g., attachment) in infants and children.
-She is currently actively involved developing a community-based doula program for teen mothers in Beloit.
+Currently, she is actively involved developing a community-based doula program for teen mothers in Beloit.

 Alexis Grosofsky, Professor of Psychology